 2. Expect to be under competent medical supervision.

-3. Expect advance details on what physical and mental effects your withdrawal should manifest.
+3. Expect advanced details on what physical and mental effects your withdrawal should manifest.

 The detox center’s staff will brief you.
-While effects vary widely from drug to drug and person to person, most withdrawal experiences start within 48 hours of the last dose and involve a few days of intense effects opposite to those of the drug’s, usually to the point of physical illness.
-(The most common symptoms are nausea, vomiting, chills, heavy perspiration, tremors, altered sleep patterns, intense anxiety and aching all over.)
-After the worst abates, the patient will continue to feel weak, and usually restless, drowsy or tense, for several more days.
+While effects vary widely from drug to drug and person to person, most withdrawal experiences start within 48 hours of the last dose and involve a few days of intense effects opposite to those of the drug, usually to the point of physical illness.
+(The most common symptoms are nausea, vomiting, chills, heavy perspiration, tremors, altered sleep patterns, intense anxiety, and aching all over.)
+After the worst abates, the patient will continue to feel weak, and usually restless, drowsy, or tense, for several more days.